Anthony J. Marsella: Academic career

 Marsella published over twenty edited and authored books, and more than 300 book chapters, journal articles, technical reports, book reviews, and popular national and international press/media service articles.
 He was awarded numerous research and training grants and contracts in the areas of cross-cultural psychopathology and psychotherapy, PTSD, social stress and coping, schizophrenia, disasters, and the global challenges of our times.
 He served on many journal editorial boards, and scientific and professional advisory committees.

 Marsella received the Medal of Highest Honor from Sōka University in Tokyo, Japan, for his contributions to the academy and to the promotion of international peace.
 In 1996, the American Psychological Association selected Dr. Marsella for the Distinguished Contributions to the International Advancement of Psychology Award.
 He was listed in Who's Who in America in 1996.
 In November, 1999, he was awarded an honorary doctorate degree – Doctoris Honoris Causa by the University of Copenhagen, Denmark.

 In 2003, Psychologists for Social Responsibility (PsySR) created the annual Anthony J. Marsella Prize for Peace and Social Justice in honor of his work.
 Marsella was named as 2004's International Psychologist of the year.
 Also that year, the book he co-edited with Fathali M. Moghaddam entitled Understanding Terrorism: Psychological Roots, Consequences, and Interventions was selected as a "Outstanding Academic Title" by CHOICE (Current Reviews for Academic Libraries) of the American Library Association.

-Post retirement
+Post-retirement

 After retiring from the University of Hawaiʻi at Mānoa after 35 years, Marsella made his home in Atlanta, Georgia, where he lived for two decades.

 In a 2008 essay, Identity: Beyond Self, Culture, Nation, and Humanity to "Lifeism" he advocated for Lifeism, identification with life, as our most essential and most authentic identity.
+In 2011 he published an article entitled “Nonkilling psychology and lifeism”.

 Marsella died peacefully on November 10, 2024 after a long period of illness, at his home, survived by his wife of 50 years, Joy who retired as an English professor from at University of Hawaiʻi at Mānoa, two daughters, and four grandchildren.